Wolvarun9295/Spark-Elasticsearch-5MilData/README.md

 ```
 #
 ### PySpark Task:
-After the basics steps have been performed, the task using PySpark is fairly easy to do since we have to apply groupby and aggregation functions using PySpark.
+After the **[basic steps](https://github.com/Wolvarun9295/Spark-Elasticsearch-5MilData#basic-steps)** have been performed, the task using PySpark is fairly easy to do since we have to apply groupby and aggregation functions using PySpark.
 After completion of the task **make sure to stop the SparkSession**.
 ```
 spark.stop()
 ```